 **= GERD after dilation has not been measured and reported consistently; the incidence reported here is from few studies that have assessed GERD symptoms 4 years after dilation

-This statement was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) on May 2011.
+This document was reviewed and approved by the Board of Governors of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) in May 2011.

 For more information please contact: